cloudfoundry-community/terraform-provider-cloudfoundry/docs/index.md

 * `api_url` - (Required) API endpoint (e.g. [https://api.local.pcfdev.io](https://api.local.pcfdev.io)).
 This can also be specified
   with the `CF_API_URL` shell environment variable.

+* `origin` - (Optional) Indicates the identity provider to be used for login.
+This can also be specified with the `CF_ORIGIN` shell environment variable.

 * `user` - (Optional) Cloud Foundry user.
 Defaults to "admin".
 This can also be specified with the `CF_USER` shell environment variable.
 Unless mentionned explicitly in a resource, CF admin permissions are not required.